Wells Fargo Merchant Services Review

 I gave their customer service a brief whirl and it was okay for me, although definitely a little cold.
 But as a reviewer, it’s difficult for me to ascertain the quality of customer service when it comes to complex, account-specific issues.
 But that’s where you come in!
 Have you worked with Wells Fargo?
 Feel free to leave us your review.
 Don’t forget to read the the user review and comment policy.

-Since Wells Fargo Merchant Services doesn't have it's own BBB profile separate from Wells Fargo bank, we don't have that data to go on in this case.
+Since Wells Fargo Merchant Services doesn’t have it’s own BBB profile separate from Wells Fargo bank (which has an astounding 5,500 complaints), we don’t have that data to go on in this case.
 Many other complaints sites also seem to put all of the complaints for Wells Fargo under one main heading.
-Only 11 complaints come up when you search for "Wells Fargo Merchant" on Ripoff Reports, which is a very low number for a company of this size.
+Only 11 complaints come up when you search for “Wells Fargo Merchant” on Ripoff Reports, which is a very low number for a company of this size.
 We also have to remember, though, that First Data might be absorbing some of the complaints load as well, since they are the actual processor here.

 Of the complaint available, these were the most common issues:

 - Expensive terminal lease contracts through First Data Global Leasing: Some merchants have complained about not being aware that they were signing into a 4-year terminal lease.
 The whole “not being aware” part can be chalked up to the merchant not fully understanding how leasing works.
 I personally think terminal leasing is unnecessary to begin with.
 If you’re a small merchant, and you only need a few terminals, then why not just buy them?
 They don’t cost much these days.
 Leases make sense for bigger organizations that need many terminals, and don’t have the upfront capital to invest in buying them.